rxavier/econuy/docs/source/index.rst

 User documentation
 ------------------

-Check the readme for a brief explainer on how to use the package.
+Check the readme for a brief explainer on how to use the package, what extra stuff you might need and which problems you might face.

 .. toctree::
    :maxdepth: 3